 Apart from the acoustics of your room, studio monitors will have the most significant impact on your tracks.
 By introducing monitors, you can let both ears hear both channels.
 Choosing the wrong monitor can disrupt the quality of your recordings.
 Adam Audio A7, Mackie CR3, JBL 305P MKII, KRK Rockit 6 G3, Rokit RPG5 G3, Yamaha HS5, Yamaha HS7, and Yamaha HS8 are some of the options worth considering.

 On the flip side, studio headphones are best suited for recording, mixing, mastering as well as critical listening.
 It’s ideal to look for the ones that provide comfort, high-quality sound, and isolation.
 The best studio headphones brands, especially for mixing and mastering, are AKG, Audeze, Beyerdynamic, and Sennheiser.
 These four are leaders in the studio headphones industry.

 9. Get a good audio interface

 The importance of an audio interface cannot be stressed enough.
 I’m sure you’ve heard of mixers, the equipment used to mix audio signals such as levels and timbre.
-Audio interfaces are important for mixing sounds and experimenting as well as hook up instruments’ microphones to the computer.
+Audio interfaces are important for mixing sounds and experimenting as well as hooking up instruments’ microphones to the computer.

 10. Pick out the suitable microphone